|Two runners nearing Sutton Bluff

 meet your runner at Henpeck Hollow Aid Station, please drive back to Bass River Resort and approach Henpeck Hollow Aid Station

 from the West.
-If you us a GPS and approach Henpeck Hollow Aid Station directly from Berryman Campground, it would requiring
+If you use a GPS and approach Henpeck Hollow Aid Station directly from Berryman Campground, it would

-of race rules to drive through that aid station.
-So, do NOT drive directly to Henpeck Hollow through Billy's Branch Aid
+volunteers.
+So, do NOT drive directly to Henpeck Hollow from Berryman Campground Aid Station.
+Instead,

 PAST OZARK TRAIL 100 RESULTS